 The scaled version always tells the clients that they have the size of the center area even when they are in the smaller side columns.
 This cuts down on resize- negotiation, resize- related refreshes and eliminates any resize-latency when swapping with center.

-There are three configurable options reachable through global/config/tools/auto layouting:
+There are five configurable options reachable through global/config/tools/auto layouting:

 Side-Opacity (scaled) applies in center-focus scaled mode and forces a background blend with a certain opacity in the 0 (invisible) to 1(opaque).